 Important: take the soup off the heat and then add the fresh dill, cover with a lid and let it sit for 10 minutes to set.

-CAN I USE PICKLED BEETS in BORSCHT?
+CAN I USE PICKLED BEETS?

 CAN I FREEZE BORSCHT?